 If you do not have one consider installing a permanent line because toting buckets of water in the summer months is no fun at all.

-Installing a water line in the beginning will save you a ton of labor during the growing season by way of installing automated sprinkler systems, drip irrigation systems or other automated watering devices that continuously keep your plants well watered with small effort on your part.
+Installing a water line in the beginning will save you a ton of labor during the growing season by way of installing automated sprinkler systems, or other automated watering devices that continuously keep your plants well watered with small effort on your part.

-Soil Building And Amending Tips For Your Garden Bed
+Soil Building And Amending Tips For Home Gardening

 In my opinion, you can not buy good quality compost at most of your big box stores garden centers.